 Along with your college's owner, each of your Instructors have experience working behind the chair.
-Each of them shares a passion that is going to keep you excited and eager to learn more.
+Each of them share a passion that is going to keep you excited and eager to learn more.
 They do what they love and share that drive and motivation with you!
-Cadillac Institute of Cosmetology teaches to the highest standards of customer service and responsibility, teamwork and integrity.

-During your journey through college they are committed to you and your education and will continue to be there for you even after graduation!
+Cadillac Institute of Cosmetology teaches to the highest standards of customer service, responsibility, teamwork, and integrity.
+During your journey through college, we are committed to you and your education, and will continue to be there for you even after graduation!